atmaivancevic/ERV_cancer_enhancers/README.md

 1. Identify cancer-specific regulatory regions

-Predicted regulatory regions in healthy adult tissues were downloaded from Roadmap (adult tissues only from categories 1_TssA, 6_EnhG & 7_Enh; see FILE for the full list).
+Predicted regulatory regions in healthy adult tissues were defined using Roadmap (adult tissues only from categories 1_TssA, 6_EnhG & 7_Enh; see FILE for the full list).

 2. Test for enrichment of TEs in cancer-specific regulatory regions